 After lunch, I walked back to Crissy Field, while Inna waited for my message.
 If the wind was unfavorable, I would return to Chestnut Street, and we would continue exploring San Francisco together.

 When I arrived at Crissy, I saw a few wing foilers on the water doing well, and felt the wing picking up.
-I decided to rig up and messaged Inna.
+I decided to rig up and messaged Inna that I would try winging today.

 - Armstrong 1250cm front foil